Treasures of our collection

 Drawn on handmade paper with brightly coloured iron gall inks, an inscription on the pedigree reads, 'Samuel Myddelton, author of this pedigree, died 1678'.

-A Japanese chest from c.1600, with a domed lid covered in shagreen (shark-skin) with panels of lacquer and inlaid with mother-of-pearl.
+A Japanese chest from c.1600, with a domed lid covered in shagreen (ray-skin) with panels of lacquer and inlaid with mother-of-pearl.
 The panels show scenes of animals, fruit, birds, trees, flowers and houses.
 The chest has ornate gilt copper clasps and lock and stands on an English stand.